FacultadInformatica-LinkedData/Curso2021-2022/HandsOn/Group06/selfAssessmentHandsOn1.md

 **The “README.md” file:**

-- [?]
-Includes the names and GitHub users of all the members of the group
+- [x] Includes the names and GitHub users of all the members of the group

 **The "csv" directory:**